panda3d/panda3d-docs/programming/texturing/texture-combine-modes.rst

 .. only:: python

    TextureStage.COSrcColor
       Use the RGB color.
-When used in a ``setCombineAlpha()`` call, RGB is automatically aggregated into grayscale.
+When used in a :meth:`~.TextureStage.set_combine_alpha()` call, RGB is automatically
+      aggregated into grayscale.

    TextureStage.COOneMinusSrcColor
       The complement of the RGB color.

    TextureStage.COSrcAlpha
       Use the alpha value.
-When used in a ``setCombineRgb()`` call, alpha is automatically expanded into uniform RGB.
+When used in a :meth:`~.TextureStage.set_combine_rgb()` call, alpha is automatically
+      expanded into uniform RGB.

    TextureStage.COOneMinusSrcAlpha
       The complement of the alpha value.